 – The fanlight’s delicate tracery was a response to limited sizes available in glass plate, Victorian technology over came this.
 What is it they say about invention?

-- All classical doors are just that, they are directly inspired by Ancient civilization’s architecture and the architectural orders - elements of the Roman coliseum, pagan temple entrances and their decorative motifs from refined urns to lyres and curling acanthus leaves can all be seen in a residential terrace or garden square near you.
+– All classical doors are just that, directly inspired by Ancient Civilization’s architecture and the architectural orders – indeed elements of the Roman Coliseum, pagan temples’ entrances and decorative motifs -you know- those refined urns or pretty lyres and curling acanthus leaves.
+These can all be seen in a residential terrace or garden square near you.

 Fantasy Shopping List